zayo/blogisek/README.md

 - Can approve or disapprove comments (Approvals are then shown in waiting comments, or in approval section)
 - Filter by tags (All of them)

-Superuser:(too super to be just normal user)
+Superuser:(too super to be just a normal user)
 - Can acts as every user, except add content by their name.
 - He also can't approve/disapprove comment, cause he can delete it instead.